dmnburrows/spatial_transcriptomics/README.md

 - Accompanying ipynotebooks demonstrate how to use the modules.

 ### Modules
+'spot_simulate.py' - module for simulating spot data (e.g. Visium, slideseq etc) - mixtures of cell type gene expression at a given spot.

-'cell_decomp_func.py' - module for inferring proportions of cell types from mixed spatial transcriptomic datasets via probabilistic modelling with pyMC.
+'cell_decomp.py' - module for inferring proportions of cell types from mixed spatial transcriptomic datasets via probabilistic modelling with pyMC.

 'simulate-spots_10x.R' - R script for simulating spots from pbmc blood cell type datasets, for cell decomposition.